- Home Town: Orange, NSW, Austrailia

 I will always take the time to shake a hand or sign anything for anyone.
 As for my journey through life, all I want is to one-day look back at my life and say I did everything I could have to be the best husband, father, friend, son and bowler.

 Jason "Belmo" is one of Storm's two-handed sensations.
 In 2014 he won the Barbasol PBA Tournament of Champions by defeating Wes Malott 219-218 in the championship match.
 It was the eighth title of his career and second major.
 Jason also introduced Belmo-Vision through his Google Glass headset giving fans a first-ever point-of-view look during competition.

 In December of 2013, Jason was named the 2012-13 PBA Player of the Year.
-He won 2 titles during the season starting with his first Major, the USBC Masters.
+He won 2 titles during the season starting with his first major at USBC Masters.
 Later in the year, he won the Lucas Oil Bear Open.
-He also became only the 3rd player ever to make the TV Finals in all 4 majors during one season.
+He also became only the 3rd player ever to make the TV Finals in all four majors during one season.
 Jason won the Masters and finished second in the World Championship, Tournament of Champions and the US Open.